 - Multiply the amount by the conversion factor, making sure the undesired value is canceled out.

-The most common place an error is likely to occur is setting up the conversion factor incorrectly.
+The most common place an error is likely to happen when the conversion factor is set up incorrectly.
 Check to make sure the correct unit cancels out.